mp-se/victron-receiver/README.md

 ## v0.8.1

 * Fixed issues with BLE stack being swamped when many devices was detected.
-* Exide devices are now connected when first found instead of after 10 min timeout
+* Exide devices are now checked when first found instead of after 10 min timeout

 ## v0.8.0